 Preheat the oven to 300 F.

 Cut off the top of the bread loaf.
 Scoop out part of the interior of the loaf and reserve the bread chunks.
 Set aside.

 In a frying pan, cook the diced bacon until it is crispy.
-Drain and add it to a medium-sized bowl.
+Drain and add it to a bowl.
 Add all of the other ingredients and mix until smooth.
 (If using baking method #2, reserve a sprinkling of cheese and bacon.)

 There are 2 methods to making this hot spinach dip.
 Both are equally delicious!

 Place the spinach dip into the bread hollow and place the top of the bread back on the loaf, covering the spinach dip.
 Carefully wrap the bread in two layers of aluminum foil.
 Bake for 1-1/2 to 2 hours or until the loaf is heated all the way through the center.
 Remove the loaf from the oven, remove the aluminum foil and serve with reserved bread, extra bread cubes, and crackers.